Teachers strike over Wembley academy plans

 The change was proposed after the school was labelled "inadequate" by Ofsted.

-The Department for Education said it believed the support of a strong sponsor was the best way to help the school improve quickly.'No evidence'
+The Department for Education said it believed the support of a strong sponsor was the best way to help the school improve quickly.

 But members of education unions ATL, NASUWT and NUT formed a picket line earlier in protest at the move.